Aharamsahithi13/Resume_Skill_Extractor/README.md

   - CSV format (`resumes_data.csv`) for analysis
 - 🔎 Filter resumes on `/results` page using keyword search
 - 🌐 Deployed using Docker and hosted on Render
-- 🐳 No GitHub integration — deployed directly using Docker image

 ---

 ## 🛠️ Tech Stack